“I Lost a Tooth… Is a Dental Implant Right for Me?”

 Damaged or missing teeth are more than just a cosmetic dental issue— they can cause serious problems with the function of your mouth and jaw because of alignment changes.
 These changes can negatively affect the way we eat and speak.
 Additionally, they can make your teeth prone to unwanted shifting, cracking, or infection because of gaps or damage.
 This means it’s extremely important to protect your teeth and ensure your smile stays the way you want it to.

 Don’t let damaged or missing teeth affect your health, reduce your self-confidence, and keep you from feeling like yourself when you’re at your best.
 At New York General Dentistry, we help patients restore their smiles and improve their health with the most modern and high-quality dental restorations.
+Dr. Chern’s implant dentistry is among the best available in Manhattan.

 “Dr. Chern is an outstanding dentist.
 I went to her a few months ago terrified of dental work and embarrassed by my oral health.
 After a few appointments where she walked me through each procedure I am on my way to great oral health, and I’m no longer nervous walking in the door.
 Thank you, Dr. Chern!”– Britney L.